Apachaika/DS-ML/Report from limelightcrm/README.md

 # Code

-I used Pandas for creating whole report
+I used Python + Pandas for creating whole report

 ## Steps: